mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 **Acknowledgments** I'd like to thank **David Florian** ([@DrDFlo](https://www.drdflo.com/)) for his help and feedback while navigating adaptation of [his design](http://https://openliquidhandler.com/) for my application.
 Thank you to my fellow makers for all your feedback, my supportive labmates, and and my incredibly patient, kind, and brilliant adviser, **Dr. David Gent**.

 <sub>To be clear, I don't just collaborate with people named Dave :sweat_smile:</sub>

-<sub>This page was last updated 05/21/2021. *Disclosure statement: I do not benefit financially from any of the links on this page - I choose to not to have affiliate links to reduce bias and try to remain objective.*</sub>